How to Get an Apostille for Your Certified Translation

 - One envelope addressed from you to the Jefferson County Clerk's Office

-- One envelope from the Clerk's Office to the Secretary of State (include this unsealed inside your envelope to the Clerk)
+- One envelope addressed from the Clerk's Office to the Secretary of State (include this unsealed inside your envelope to the Clerk)

 - Assemble your packet: